-Closely associated with Kim Jong-il's Personal Secretariat, even overlapping at times, was an entity known as the Third Floor.328 This element of Kim Jong-il's personal staff assisted him in conducting numerous special operations, both inside and outside the country.
+Closely associated with Kim Jong-il's Personal Secretariat, even overlapping at times, was an entity known as the Third Floor.
+This element of Kim Jong-il's personal staff assisted him in conducting numerous special operations, both inside and outside the country.
 The members of the Third Floor cadre normally had long political careers.
-Paek In-su, former head of Office 39, worked for the apparatus for twenty-eight years, and Kwon Yong-rok and Ri Su-yong (Ri Chol) did so for more than twenty years.329 While it would have been difficult to replace them, as they were in charge of secret affairs, their long hold on their positions was also related to Kim Jong-il's personality.
-These behind-the-scene members of the leadership were critical to the maintenance of the regime.330
+Paek In-su, former head of Office 39, worked for the apparatus for twenty-eight years, and Kwon Yong-rok and Ri Chol did so for more than twenty years.
+While it would have been difficult to replace them, as they were in charge of secret affairs, their long hold on their positions was also related to Kim Jong-il's personality.
+These behind-the-scene members of the leadership were critical to the maintenance of the regime.
+337